diacode/diacode-website/source/blog/2015-07-20-diacode-is-now-5-years-old.html.markdown

 ---
 ![Diacode is now 5 years old](https://diacode-blog.s3-eu-west-1.amazonaws.com/2015/07/number_5.jpg)

 Five years ago I came back to Spain after a year studying in Sweden.
 I still had one year ahead of college to get my degree but I was already feeling I wouldn't be able to make it.
-University was keeping me from doing things I really liked, it was like driving with the brake pedal down.
+University was keeping me from doing – and learning – things I really liked, it was like driving with the brake pedal down.

 By that time I had a spare room in my old flat in Madrid, it was little and without A/C but it could fit a couple of desks.
 I convinced my friend [Jose](https://twitter.com/josemdev) to start "doing something", to build a company for making money doing things we really loved.
 He came up with the name Diacode, we bought the domain and a couple of desks and we started meeting everyday in that little room.